michaelfester/tabloid/README.md

 ## Tabasco

-The extension 'tabasco' adds the following shortcuts to Chrome
+A separate extension, tabasco, adds the following shortcuts to Chrome

 * Close other Tabs
-* Close Tabs for the right
+* Close Tabs to the right
 * Pin tab

-Unfortunately, Chrome extensions currently only allow for a maximum of four shortcuts, so they cannot be included in the following extension.
+Chrome extensions currently only allow for a maximum of four shortcuts, which is why they are included in tabloid.

 You can fetch tabasco here: https://github.com/michaelfester/tabasco